 There is a critical shortage in school psychology, both in terms of practitioners and in the availability of graduate education programs and faculty needed to train the workforce necessary to keep up with the growing student population.
-NASP recommends a ratio of one school psychologist per 500-700 students in order to provide comprehensive school psychological services.
-Current data estimates a national ratio of 1:1381; however, great variability exists among states, with some state approaching a ratio of 1:5000. … more
+NASP recommends a ratio of one school psychologist per 500 students in order to provide comprehensive school psychological services.
+Current data estimates a national ratio of 1:1211; however, great variability exists among states, with some states approaching a ratio of 1:5000. … more

 For school psychologists, social justice is both a process and a goal that requires action.
 School psychologists work to ensure the protection of the educational rights, opportunities, and well-being of all children, especially those whose voices have been muted, identities obscured, or needs ignored. … more

 Robust education investments are necessary to ensure a successful public education system.
 Quite simply, students cannot learn without strong principals, high quality teachers, access to school psychologists and other specialized instructional support personnel, comprehensive learning supports, comprehensive learning supports, sound infrastructure, and current and evidence based materials in their classrooms. … more

 Across the country there is growing recognition of the importance of meeting the mental and behavioral health needs of children and youth, and the critical role of schools in doing this work.
 With this improved understanding, NASP advocates at the local, state, and national levels for increased access to mental and behavioral health services in the school setting, as well as to school-based mental health professionals, like school psychologists. … more